thomas-bfs/thomas-bfs.github.io/about.md

 ## The PhD

-The main motivation of my PhD is to develop distributed learning methods that guarantee convergence to Correlated equilibria, which are a set of equilibria that can often characterize more efficient and optimal collective behavior than the Nash equilibrium solution concept.
+Game theory is the umbrella term for the science of logical decision making in humans, animals, and computers.
+The main motivation of my PhD is to develop distributed learning methods that guarantee convergence to correlated equilibria, which is a core solution concept along with Nash equilibria.
+Correlated equilibira were first introduced by Aumann in 1974, and unlike Nash equilibria, they are computationally less expensive: computing a correlated equilibrium only requires solving a linear program.
+The set of correlated equilibria often characterizes more efficient and optimal collective behavior than the Nash equilibrium solution concept.

-A paragraph on CE.
+These notions apply to a wide range of situations, and have applications in all fields of social science, as well as in logic, systems science and computer science.

 ## Research interests